OneIdentity/IdentityManager.PowerBI/src/IdentityManagerAzure/README.md

 - Click **Next** on the **Configure certificates** page.
 - Complete the **Search rule for user data** page like shown below and click **Next**.
 ![new identity provider 2](img/newIdentityProvider2.png)
+- If you have already fully synchronized your Azure AD tenant to the One Identity Manager database, it is also possible to use **AADUser - Mail** as the **Column to search**.
+In this case, make sure that the person (identity) that is assigned to the AADUser has sufficient permissions to log on to the application server and read the data that you want to read.
 - On the page **Create OAuth 2.0/OpenID Connect applications** we need to create a new application.
 The name can be freely chosen.
 The field **Client ID** must be filled with the **Application (client) ID** that we copied above.<br>
 ![new identity provider 3](img/newIdentityProvider3.png)
 - Click **Next** and finish the wizard.